senahuel33-design/aws-s3-static-website/README.md

 Understanding S3 permissions and public access settings is critical when hosting static websites.

 ### Problem 2 – Access Denied (403) (CloudFront)
+When accessing the website through CloudFront, a 403 Access Denied error appeared.

+**Cause:**
+- The S3 bucket was private and CloudFront did not have permission to access it
+- Incorrect origin configuration in CloudFront (wrong endpoint used)

 ### Solution 2 - Access Denied (403) (CloudFront)
  - S3 bucket policy fixed, I linked the new CloudFront policy to the S3 bucket policy